Published on: 26 April 2018 | Last updated: 12 September 2019

 The rail line through Brenner and Bozen is the main rail connection between Italy, Austria and southern Germany.
 Heading south to services run to Trento, Verona and Bologna.
 Three train companies operate services along the line:

 - Trenitalia offer bike-friendly regional services to Bologna (via Bozen, Trento, and Verona)

-- the SAD regional train company operates services north to Brenner and to Lienz in Austria
+- the SAD regional train company operates services north to Brenner and to Lienz

 - the Deutsche Bahn-ÖBB Eurocity services to Innsbruck and München in the north and Bozen, Trento, Bologna, Verona and Venezia to the south.